gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 ### PriorityQueue polyfill

 `PriorityQueue<TElement, TPriority>` provided by `Gapotchenko.FX.Collections` module is an implementation of the prioritized queue available in .NET 6.0+.
-The polyfill makes it available to all supported .NET versions.
+The polyfill makes it available to all other supported .NET versions.

 ## Usage